Jack E. Jett: The Queer Edge

-As someone who preferred his programs to be a little more "on the edge," Jett developed a show that would eventually become the network’s top premiere program.
+As someone who preferred his programs to be a little more "on the edge," Jett developed a show that would eventually become the network's top premiere program.
 The Queer Edge with Jack E. Jett became hit on the network.
 Each week a different co-host would join Jett.
 Co-hosts included Charo, Kim Coles, Butch Patrick (The Munsters), and Randy Jones (The Village People).

 Jett's regular co-hostess was Jackie Enx.
 Enx is a transsexual radio personality, who hosted a segment called "Fun with Hypocrisy."
-Jackie was formerly known as Liam Jason, the drummer for the rock band Rhino Bucket.
+Enx was formerly known as Liam Jason, the drummer for the rock band Rhino Bucket.

-A featured co-host was the internationally-famous Sandra Bernhard, and she signed on to become a regular part of The Queer Edge.
+A featured co-host was the internationally famous Sandra Bernhard, and she signed on to become a regular part of The Queer Edge.

 The Queer Edge with Jack E. Jett and Sandra Bernhard ran for another 40 episodes, until Q Television folded.
 The show featured a cavalcade of quirky celebrities such as Judy Tenuta, Alan Cumming, Donald Trump acolyte Omarosa Manigault Newman, and Keegan-Michael Key to name a few.